How to buy Woodside Petroleum (WPL) shares

 Woodside Petroleum Ltd is an oil & gas e&p business based in Australia.
-Woodside Petroleum shares (WPL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $18.34 – an increase of 1.16% over the previous week.
-Woodside Petroleum has a trailing 12-month revenue of around $4.5 billion.
+Woodside Petroleum shares (WPL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Woodside Petroleum has a trailing 12-month revenue of around $4.2 billion.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in Woodside Petroleum